mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 My own research in game making is an experimental approach to create a new learning design.
 I have worked with young learners, local families and undergraduate student helpers to evolve a game making design.
 A key driver of my research was to explore the potential to draw on family experience in learning activities by working with families to make games together.

+### The guiding principles of DBR, and expansive learning and formative interventions within an AT framework

-The research aims of my study brought into focus some of they key debates and issues of design based research.
+The process of researching a suitable methodology for this study surfaced of they key debates and issues of design based research and similar formative interventions in CHAT school.
+Namely:

+- iterative and responsive design process
+- the research process creates new forms of activity and associated resources
-- mutual appropriation and ethics of participation rather than extraction
+- the mutuality of the process: aligned with research ethic of participation rather than extraction
-- generating material suitable for sharing as research but also basis for starting other communities, be this via tools process or other
+- generating both theoretical understanding and practical educational interventions suitable for sharing  with other communities, be this via tools, process or a guiding pedagogy

-- the difficulties of transmitting research outcomes to non-academics - give positive examples.
+To help explore these principles, this section first presents brief definitions of term and then describes some of the fault-lines in the theoretical debates surrounding the methods of DBR, expansive learning / formative interventions.
+It then

+#### Briefly defining terms - DBR

 Design based research is a varied discipline which can take a multitude of forms [@mckenney_educational_2021].
 The core elements include: research as an intervention, iteration, involvement of participants in the evolution of designs, and a flexibility of research outcome based on how events unfold [@easterday_design-based_2014].